geeknik/my-awesome-stars/README.md

 ## JavaScript

+- [kkomelin/isomorphic-dompurify](https://github.com/kkomelin/isomorphic-dompurify) - Use DOMPurify on server and client in the same way
+- [WebGoat/WebGoat](https://github.com/WebGoat/WebGoat) - WebGoat is a deliberately insecure application
 - [SadeghHayeri/GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) - GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
 - [ResidualLaugh/FindSomething](https://github.com/ResidualLaugh/FindSomething) - 基于chrome、firefox插件的被动式信息泄漏检测工具
 - [bhavyagada/watdat](https://github.com/bhavyagada/watdat) - Wat dat (What's that?) is a browser extension to explain any highlighted text on the web page using AI.